When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 The interface of each app defines how a team experiences communication.

-Discord is structured around servers, which act as hubs for activity.
+Discord is structured around servers, which act as user activity hubs.

 For teams juggling multiple projects, the ability to navigate between channels is invaluable.

-However, the richness of Discord’s interface can also be intimidating.
+That same richness can also be a double-edged sword.
 When I first tried Discord, the sidebars and menus felt overwhelming.
-So, newcomers may find themselves overwhelmed by the sidebar full of servers, icons, and notifications.
+So, the sheer number of servers, icons, and notifications might confuse newcomers.

 On the other hand, WhatsApp couldn’t be simpler.